LOCATION: Library of Rush University Medical Center (600 S. Paulina St., #571, Chicago, IL 60612)

 LOCATION: The Tower, 1st Floor, Emergency Department (1653 West Congress Parkway, Chicago, Illinois, 60612)

 This exhibit presents a brief overview of some of the milestones in Rush's long legacy of education, research, and patient care.
-It begins with the founding of Rush Medical College in 1837, and takes us through the opening of our institution's newest facility, our state-of-the-art Tower.
+It begins with the founding of Rush Medical College in 1837, and takes us through the opening of Rush's state-of-the-art Tower in 2012.

 LOCATION: The Tower, 4th Floor, Smith Family Lounge (1653 West Congress Parkway, Chicago, Illinois, 60612)